brandonjew/covid19-survey-verification/README.md

 # Simple Survey Receipt Verification

-Requires Python 3 and all scripts should be run from the main repository directory
+Requires Python 3 and all scripts should be run from the main repository directory Also requires Jinja2 for rendering the HTML files.

 ## Generating Tables